jgerrish/sdl-opengl-cpp/README.md

 On Ubuntu, they can be installed with the following:

-apt install doctest-dev doxygen google-mock googletest libsdl2-dev libspdlog-dev pkg-config
+apt install cmake doctest-dev doxygen google-mock googletest libsdl2-dev libspdlog-dev pkg-config

 doctest can be downloaded from GitHub:
 [doctest](https://github.com/doctest/doctest.git)